Music Program Staff

 April Fausch Cullum, MA, MT-BC

 April Fausch Cullum completed a Bachelor of Arts in Music and Psychology from the University of Northern Iowa in 2002 and a MA/Equivalency in Music Therapy from the University of Iowa in 2005.
 April’s work has included owning a private practice in Laramie, Wyoming which included a contract with Laramie County School District #1; employment at the Alzheimer’s Resource Center of Connecticut; Creative Development Programs for children birth through age 3; the Cheyenne Veterans Affairs Medical Center Extended Care; and Adam’s Camp, a therapy camp for children with special needs in Colorado.
-She has specialized training in Neurologic Music Therapy (NMT).
 She has experience teaching adapted music lessons and saxophone.
-April has presented locally and nationally on music therapy and therapeutic uses of music with special populations. firstname.lastname@example.org
+April has presented locally and nationally on music therapy and therapeutic uses of music with special populations. email@example.com

-Lindsey Perrault graduated from Augsburg College, Minneapolis, MN with a Bachelor of Science in Music Therapy in 2011.
-Lindsey works with the elderly, oncology patients, cognitively impaired, and autism spectrum populations.
-Lindsey has been asked to speak about the efficacy of music therapy at the Great Lakes Regional music therapy conference, the Council on Aging and both the Grand Rapids and Zeeland Better Breathers Groups.
-In her spare time, she enjoys singing with the Grand Rapids Symphony Choir, Opera Grand Rapids Chorus and the St. Andrew’s Schola Choir.
-Lindsey teaches classical vocal technique at the Franciscan Life Process Center. firstname.lastname@example.org
+Lindsey Perrault graduated from Augsburg University, Minneapolis, MN, with a Bachelor of Science in Music Therapy in 2011.
+In November 2018, she received a designation in Neurologic Music Therapy, which allows her to use specialized techniques while working with Parkinson’s, stroke and traumatic brain-injured patients.
+Lindsey works with the elderly, oncology patients, the cognitively impaired, and autism spectrum populations.
+She has been asked to speak about the efficacy of music therapy at the Great Lakes Regional music therapy conference, the Council on Aging, and the Michigan Association for Play Therapy, to name a few.
+In her spare time, she enjoys singing with the Grand Rapids Symphony Choir and the Diocesan Schola Choir.
+Lindsey teaches classical vocal technique, guitar and piano at the Franciscan Life Process Center. firstname.lastname@example.org

 Amanda Partlo graduated in 2005 from Western Michigan University with a Bachelor of Music Therapy degree.
 She worked with Sonata, Inc. and Capital Hospice as a contractual music therapist in Virginia, Maryland, and Pennsylvania.
 She continued on to conduct music therapy sessions in a maximum security forensic facility in Florida before beginning an eight year journey providing music therapy and therapeutic activities in nursing facilities.
 Amanda has a passion for seniors and has a big heart for hospice work as well as Alzheimer’s and dementia care and is currently working to complete her Hospice and Palliative Care MT Certification.
 She started work at the Center in February 2016.
 Amanda also teaches piano and violin. email@example.com